tumi8/siblings/README.md

-# Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew
+# Large-Scale Classification of IPv6-IPv4 Siblings with Variable Clock Skew

 This repository hosts data and code for our research paper *Large-Scale Classification of IPv4-IPv6 Siblings with Nonlinear Clock Skew*.